-Simple density dependent tools for modelling population time series were developed and championed during the 1950s and 60s.
+Density dependent tools for modelling population time series were developed and championed during the 1950s and 60s.
 Examples of these models include the Ricker and Beverton-Holt stock and recruitment models, which were initially developed for fisheries management (Ricker 1954, Beverton and Holt 1957).
 The accuracy of these simple density dependent models is regarded as highest for populations fluctuating around their carrying capacity (Sabo et al. 2004), with strong over-compensatory density dependence, and a short development period to minimize the effect of stage-structured lags (Bjørnstad and Grenfell 2001).
-Although this deterministic approach to population modelling has largely fallen out of favor for more complex strategies involving nonlinear stochastic elements (May 1976, Bjørnstad and Grenfell 2001), these models remain useful, in large part due to their simplicity and ecologically meaningful interpretations.
+Although this deterministic approach to population modelling has largely fallen out of favor for more complex strategies involving nonlinear stochastic elements (May 1976, Bjørnstad and Grenfell 2001), these models remain useful, in large part due to their simplicity and ecologically meaningful interpretations (citations).
 When parameter estimates produced by fitting these models differ between populations, or change in a single population, it suggests differing environmental constraints are occurring on the population, providing a quantitative measure of an effect of environmental changes (Forchhammer and Asferg 2000, Berryman and Lima 2006, Bahlai, vander Werf, et al. 2015).

-When fitting simple density dependent models time series data to gain insight into environmental constraints, a diagnostic, data-driven approach to model selection can be used to bypass assumptions about data structure (Berryman 1999).
+A diagnostic, data-driven approach to model selection can be used to bypass assumptions about data structure when fitting simple density dependent models with time series data to gain insight into environmental constraints (Berryman 1999).
 However, the choice of break points in the time series are often applied ad hoc, based on data visualization or specific hypotheses surrounding factors affecting population fluctuations (Hare and Mantua 2000, Weimerskirch et al. 2003, Berryman and Lima 2006, Knapp et al. 2012), creating the potential for observer bias in selecting the break points themselves.
 Break point tools developed for other fields eliminate this bias by approaching locating change points with a variety of optimization strategies (Braun and Muller 1998, Priyadarshana and Sofronov 2015), but for data series without the internal, density dependent structure inherent to population time series.
 Wavelet analysis has been applied to population time series to determine changes in cycling pattern, (Jenouvrier et al. 2005), but this method also does not explicitly account for density-dependence.
-A robust, unbiased tool for identifying these shifts prior to explicitly quantifying the changes occurring in shifts between phases is warranted.
+A robust, unbiased tool for identifying these shifts prior to explicitly quantify changes occurring in shifts between phases is warranted.

-In this paper, we develop a generalizable tool for adapting a simple density dependent model to detecting shifts in dynamic regime in population time series data.
-The regime shift model is based on a script initially developed in (Bahlai, vander Werf, et al. 2015) to understand changes governing the internal dynamics of population regulation in the invasion process of Harmonia axyridis in the two decades following their arrival in southwestern Michigan.
-This model was able to detect the precise timing external factors affecting the internal drivers of population cycling (namely, the invasion and then subsequent pesticidal control of a preferred prey item), suggesting that the model itself may have broader applicability in understanding drivers of population dynamics for other species important in conservation and ecosystem management.

-This paper describes how this tool was developed as a suite of functions for examining population time series data for the presence, location, and magnitude of shifts in dynamic regime, and examines the performance of this tool with simulated data and real-world case studies of two populations of conservation and economic concern.
+In this paper, we develop a generalizable tool for adapting a simple density dependent model to detect shifts in dynamic regimes within population time series data.
+We describe the basic structure of our model and how it can be used to examine population time series data for the presence, location, and magnitude of shifts in dynamic regimes, and examine the performance of this tool with simulated data and real-world case studies of two populations of conservation and economic concern.

 Methods